gigasquid/gigasquid.github.io/source/_posts/2014-07-06-love-songs-through-history-and-why-you-should-create.markdown

 when said again by someone else with different experiences, from a different life, from a different perspective..

+The same goes for your writing, your code, your library, and your creation.

 So open up your favorite editor and brush aside your fears.
 It is a blank canvas, ready for your thoughts and code.